wkumari/draft-vandergaast-edns-client-subnet/README.md

    addresses for which the tailored answer is intended.
-This EDNS0 option is intended for those recursive and authority servers that would benefit from the extension and not for general purpose deployment.
-It is completely optional and can safely be ignored by servers that choose not to implement it or enable it.
+This EDNS0 option is intended for those recursive and authority servers that would benefit from the extension and not for general purpose

-   This draft also includes guidelines on how to best cache those results and provides recommendations on when this protocol extension should be used.